 Are There Any Risks Taking Your Baby Out In Public?

 If your baby is healthy, there are no risks of taking them out in public.
-However, you must avoid taking your newborn in crowded places as it increases the risk of coming in contact with someone who is sick.
+However, you must avoid taking your newborn to crowded places as it increases the risk of coming in contact with someone who is sick.
 It may also increase their anxiety as they are not used to crowds, and it could make it difficult for you to manage your newborn.

 Tips For Taking Your Newborn Out Of The House